Updated: November 2, 2018

 Right to Get Notice of a Breach.
 You have the right to be notified upon a breach of any of your unsecured protected health information.

-If you believe your privacy rights have been violated, you may file a complaint with Laurel Life or with the Department of Health and Human Services, Office of Civil Rights.
-Complaints to Laurel Life must be submitted in writing to the HIPAA Privacy Officer at the address below.
+If you believe your privacy rights have been violated, you may file a complaint with Folium or with the Department of Health and Human Services, Office of Civil Rights.
+Complaints to Folium must be submitted in writing to the HIPAA Privacy Officer at the address below.

 To file a complaint with the United States Secretary of Health and Human Services, send your written complaint to: Region III, Office for Civil Rights, U.S. Department of Health and Human Services, 150 S. Independence Mall West, Suite 372, Public Ledger Building, Philadelphia PA 19106-9111.